IGNF/odeon/docs/train.rst

 The training loop writes in the output directory several files at the end of an epoch.
 An update of files is triggered when the model has improved in the current epoch (the calculated loss on validation dataset has decreased).
-The model and optimizer state is stored, an history file in JSON format (if ``save_history=True``) is updated and val/train losses and validation mIOU are plotted in PNG files.
+The model and optimizer state are stored in a checkpoint, an history file in JSON format (if ``save_history=True``) is updated with the metrics values.

 History file description
 ------------------------

-For each interesting epoch, the training duration (in seconds), the loss on train and validation dataset, the mean IOU on validation dataset and the learning rate are stored.
+For each epoch, all metrics, the loss and the learning rate will be saved in the history files.

 .. details:: history file example